- Project typePedestrian scramble, including upgrades to sidewalks, traffic signals and stormwater system

 During the closure, Kirkland’s contractor will detour automotive traffic around the closed construction site via Second Avenue South, Lakeview Drive and Central Way.

-Of the three options the City considered, the eight-week closure option was the quickest and the least expensive for Kirkland’s taxpayers.
+Of the three options the City considered in September 2022, the eight-week closure option was the quickest and the least expensive for Kirkland’s taxpayers.

 One of the options would have partially or fully closed the intersection for 13 weeks—11 weeks of partly closing it and two weeks of fully closing it.